justeslam/offsec2/notes/web_assessment_and_xss.md

 **With the Burp Proxy tool, we can intercept any request sent from the browser before it is passed on to the server.
 We can change almost anything about the request at this point, such as parameter names or form values.
 We can even add new headers.
 This lets us test how an application handles unexpected arbitrary input.
 For example, an input field might have a size limit of 20 characters, but we could use Burp Suite to modify a request to submit 30 characters.**

-- When Intercept is enabled, we have to manually click on Forward to send each request to its destination.

-- Alternatively, we can click Drop to not send the request.

 - The Options sub-tab shows what ports are listening for proxy requests.

 - By default, Burp Suite enables a proxy listener on localhost:8080.
 This is the host and port that our browser must connect to in order to proxy traffic through Burp Suite

-In our case, the proxy (Burp) and the browser reside on the same host, so we'll use the loopback IP address 127.0.0.1 and specify port 8080.
-(Set Firefox Proxy in Network Settings)

 In some testing scenarios, we might want to capture the traffic from multiple machines, so the proxy will be configured on a standalone IP.
 In such cases, we will configure the browser with the external IP address of the proxy.

 Why does "detectportal.firefox.com" keep showing up in the proxy history?
 A captive portal is a web page that serves as a sort of gateway page when attempting to browse the Internet.
 It is often displayed when accepting a user agreement or authenticating through a browser to a Wi-Fi network.
 To ignore this, simply enter about:config in the address bar.
 Firefox will present a warning, but we can proceed by clicking I accept the risk!.
 Finally, search for "network.captive-portal-service.enabled" and double-click it to change the value to "false".
 This will prevent these messages from appearing in the proxy history.

-**Repeater is another fundamental Burp tool.
-With the Repeater, we can craft new requests or easily modify the ones in History, resend them, and review the responses.
-To observe this in action, we can right-click a request from Proxy > HTTP History and select Send to Repeater.**

 **Intruder is another essential Burp feature, as its name suggests, is designed to automate a variety of attack angles, from the simplest to more complex web application attacks.**

 First, we'll need to configure our local Kali's hosts file to statically assign the IP to the offsecwp website we are going to test.

 ```bash
 kali@kali:~$ cat /etc/hosts
 ...
 192.168.50.16 offsecwp
 ```

 We can now select the Intruder tab in the upper bar, choose the POST request we want to modify, and move to the Positions sub-tab.
 Knowing that the user admin is correct, we only need to brute force the password field.
 First, we'll press Clear on the right bar so that all fields are cleared.
 We can then select the value of the pwd key and press the Add button on the right.